What Socrates was Thinking

 Beliefs that Cannot be Abandoned

-Euthyphro is an example as someone Socrates questions in his duty to the god.
+Plato makes Euthyphro an example of someone Socrates questions in his duty to the god.

-This, in turn, suggests that Euthyphro must have the correct answer fixed in his mind in a way questioning cannot dislodge.
-His problem is that he has acquired false beliefs about what piety is, and these beliefs it easy for him to do something he thinks is pious when in fact it is not.
+If this is the right interpretation, then Euthyphro must have had the correct answer all along.
+This answer is fixed in his mind.
+It cannot be lost in dialectic with Socrates.
+Euthyphro's problem is that he also has false beliefs about what piety is.
+He acquired these beliefs as he lived his life, and they make it easy for him to do something he thinks is pious when in fact it is not.

-Now we can see that Plato faces a question he needs to answer.
+Now we can see a question Plato knows he must answer.

 The Focus on Definitions

-Plato also faces another and even more immediate question.
+Plato also faces another and even more immediate question about what Socrates is doing.

-Socrates seems to try to get Euthyphro to see that piety is what is appropriate, or fitting, with respect the gods (12e) and that prosecuting his father may not have this property.
+Socrates seems to try to get Euthyphro to see that piety is what is fitting with respect the gods (12e) and that prosecuting his father may not have this property.

-Socrates, in the Gorgias, seems to repeat this thought about what piety is.
+Socrates himself, in the Gorgias, gives this definition of what piety is.

 "[W]hen [someone] does what is fitting (τὰ προσήκοντα πράττοι) as regards men, his actions will be just, and as regards the gods, his actions will be pious (Gorgias 507a).

-This suggests Socrates thinks that the reference class is all that differs in the definitions of the virtues of character.
+This suggests Socrates thinks that the reference class is the only difference in the definitions of the virtues of character.
 In the case of piety, the reference class is the gods.
 In the case of justice, it is human beings.
 Justice is what is fitting with respect to human beings, courage is what is fitting in situations that can inspire fear in those who lack wisdom, and so on.

-If this is right, the definitions provide no real guidance for what to do in particular situations.
+If this is right, the definitions provide no guidance for what to do in particular situations.
 It is not enough for Euthyphro to know that piety is what is fitting with respect to the gods.
-He needs to know what is fiting for him to do in the situation involving his father.
+He needs to know what is fitting for him to do in the situation he faces involving his father.

 In the Laches, Nicias tells Socrates that Laches has not been taking the right approach in "defining courage" (Laches 194c).
 He has been looking to examples of courage to see what courage is, that it is staying at one's post to face the enemy (Laches 190e).
-Nicias suggests that rather than something someone does, courage is a kind of "wisdom" (Laches 194d).
+Nicias suggests that instead of something someone does, courage is a kind of "wisdom" (Laches 194d).

 "Well now, the cause of cowards being cowardly, do you call this cowardice or courage?